nachocpol/nachodevblog/content/posts/TEPREL-1B.md

 ![TEPREL-B Hot test](https://pbs.twimg.com/media/Egw3QCEWoAAabtR?format=jpg&name=large)

 TEPREL-1B is a liquid bi-propellant rocket engine developed by PLD Space, a Spanish company working towards a slot in the micro satellite launchers.
-This engine will be used in MIURA-1 a suborbital vehicle that will be able to carry a 100kg payload to 153km and also serve as a test bed for several technologies.
-The availiable specs of the engine are as follows:
+This engine will be used in MIURA-1 a suborbital vehicle that will be able to carry a 100kg payload to 153km and also serve as a testbed for several technologies.
+The available specs of the engine are as follows:

 - **Propellants**: Liquid oxigen (LOX) & Rocket grade kerosne (RP1)
 - **Engine cycle**: Pressure-fed  (helium as pressurant)